Khan/genqlient/DESIGN.md

 Note that both approaches require that we add `__typename` to every selection set which has fragments (unless the types match exactly).
 This seems fine since Apollo client also does so for all selection sets.
 We also need to define `UnmarshalJSON` on every type with fragment-spreads; in the former case Go doesn't know how to unmarshal into an interface type, while in the latter the Go type structure is too different from that of the JSON.
 (Note that `shurcooL/graphql` actually has its own JSON-decoder to solve this problem.)

-A third non-approach is to simplify define all the fields on the same struct, with some optional:
+**Flatten everything:** a third non-approach is to simplify define all the fields on the same struct, with some optional:

 ```go
 type Response struct {